drivera123/LDRS500/assignment-2.md

 Your feedback to your partner should be 150-250 words and may be provided in point form.

-* _Criteria and Evaluation_
+##### Criteria and Evaluation

-Displays grammar & editing that is substantially free of technical flaws.
-Paper consistently models the language/ conventions used in scholarly literature. \(2 points\)
+* Displays grammar & editing that is substantially free of technical flaws.
+Paper consistently models the language and conventions used in scholarly literature. \(2 points\)

-Addresses the topic in a focused, cohesive and logical manner evident in good overall structure \(intro/body/conclusion\) and transitions between ideas. \(2 point\)
+* Addresses the topic in a focused, cohesive and logical manner evident in good overall structure \(intro/body/conclusion\) and transitions between ideas. \(2 point\)

-3-4 pages, double spaced; 12 pt font \(1 point\)
+* 3-4 pages, double spaced; 12 pt font \(1 point\)

-Includes at least two references from specified videos \(1 point\)
+* Includes at least two references from specified videos \(1 point\)

-Includes at least two references from criticalthinking.org \(1 point\)
+* Includes at least two references from criticalthinking.org \(1 point\)

-Clearly outlines and develops four points related to the significance of critical thinking in your particular context \(4 points\)
+* Clearly outlines and develops four points related to the significance of critical thinking in your particular context \(4 points\)

-Includes a clear illustrative example for each point of significance. \(4 points\)
+* Includes a clear illustrative example for each point of significance. \(4 points\)

-Substantive response to two papers by colleagues in the class \(4 points\)
+* Substantive response to two papers by colleagues in the class \(4 points\)

 **Peer Review Protocol**